This guide provides instructions on how to download the Fuchsia source code and set up the Fuchsia development environment on your machine.

 .jiri_root/bindirectory in the Fuchsia source contains the

-fxtools are essential to Fuchsia workflows.
+fxtools that are essential to Fuchsia workflows.
 Fuchsia uses the

-jiritool to manage repositories in the Fuchsia project.
-The
+jiritool to manage repositories in the Fuchsia project, and the

-fx-env.shscript enables useful shell functions in your terminal.
-For instance, it creates a
+fx-env.shscript enables a number of useful shell functions in your terminal.
+For instance, it creates the

 FUCHSIA_DIRenvironment variable and provides the

-fdcommand for navigating directories with auto-completion (see comments in
+fdcommand for navigating directories with auto-completion.
+(For more information, see comments in